DavidNash2024/Win32xx/samples/Notepad/Readme.txt

 Notepad Example
 ===============
 This project demonstrates how to use a Rich Edit control as a simple text editor.
+It extends the PrintPreview sample to add support for Rich Text Format, as well as ANSI, UTF-8 and UTF-16 encodings.

 Features demonstrated in this example
 =====================================
-* Use of CFrame to display the window frame
+* Use of CFrame to display the window frame.
-* Using a Rich edit control in the view window (ver 2.0 for unicode support)
+* Using a Rich edit control in the view window (ver 2.0 for unicode support).
-* File open and file save using stream callbacks
+* File open and file save using stream callbacks.
-* Copy and paste
+* Copy and paste.
-* File drag and drop
+* File drag and drop.
+* Text file printing.
-* Text file printing
+* Text file print previewing.
+* Choosing this application's printer.
 * Choosing the font.
 * Enabling and disabling word wrap
 * Loading and saving of UTF-8 encoded files.